Supporting school improvement - some examples

 Building subject capacity:

-- Sharing PSHE and RS schemes of work for adaptation in another school as well as ongoing support from an experience RS leader.
+- Sharing schemes of work for adaptation as well as ongoing support from experienced subject leaders as needed.

 - Sharing approaches and ideas for careers development, with reference to the Gatsby benchmarks and PSHE curriculum

-- Ongoing links between subject leaders to develop ongoing resources eg Technology, Arts
+- Ongoing links between subject leaders to develop ongoing resources eg Techology, Vocational, Arts

 - Joint review days on provision in a subject, supporting middle leaders to showcase their work